home-assistant/companion.home-assistant/docs/integrations/actions.md

 [Home Screen Quick Actions](https://support.apple.com/guide/iphone/keep-apps-handy-iph414564dba/ios#iph1ffcbd691) provides a convenient shortcut to your actions and is accessed by 3D Touching the Home Assistant companion app icon on your home screen.

 # Today View Widget
 The [Today View Widget](https://support.apple.com/en-gb/HT207122) is another route through which actions can be fired.
-To the Home Assistant widget to your Today View swipe down from the top of the screen to open Notification Center and then swipe right to bring up Today View.
-At the bottom of the Today View tap "edit" to bring up a list of available widgets.
-Under More Widgets click the add symbol next to Home Assistant.
-Activated widgets can also be rearranged on this screen.
+To add the Home Assistant widget to your Today View:

+1. Swipe right while on the Home screen or Lock screen.
+2. Scroll to the very bottom and tap the Edit button.
+3. Find the "Home Assistant - Actions" widget in the "More Widgets" list and then tap the green + button to add it.
+4. Rearrange as you'd like and then tap Done.